Fred McGriff: Legacy

-McGriff ended his career with ten seasons with at least thirty home runs.
+McGriff ended his career with ten seasons of at least thirty home runs.
 He and Gary Sheffield are the only players ever to hit at least thirty home runs in one season for five different teams, with McGriff accomplishing the feat with Toronto three times, San Diego twice, and Atlanta, Tampa Bay, and the Chicago Cubs once each.
 He led MLB in total home runs hit from 1989 to 1994, and hit the third-most home runs in the decade from 1988 to 1997 (after Barry Bonds and Mark McGwire).
 During the latter period, he was eighth in the majors in the fWAR statistic (Wins Above Replacement as calculated by FanGraphs), behind six Hall of Famers and Bonds.

 As of 2019, McGriff stood as one of only 16 players to record a career .280 batting average, .375 on-base percentage, and .500 slugging percentage along with at least 490 home runs.

 He became eligible for election to the National Baseball Hall of Fame in 2010.
 In his first year of eligibility, he was named on 21.5% of the ballots cast by 10-year members of the Baseball Writers' Association of America (BBWAA); this fell short of the 75% requirement for induction, but surpassed the 5.0% threshold for continued eligibility on future BBWAA ballots.
 Over the next four elections, McGriff's vote percentage ranged from a high of 23.9% (137 votes) in 2012 to a low of 11.7% (67 votes) in 2014.
 He remained eligible through 2019, when his time on the ballot expired after ten unsuccessful appearances.
 On his final ballot, McGriff achieved his highest vote total ever of 39.8% (169 votes), still short of the necessary 75%.

 On December 4, 2022, it was announced that McGriff was unanimously elected by the Contemporary Era Committee to the Baseball Hall of Fame.

-Off the field
+McGriff and Scott Rolen were formally inducted into the Hall of Fame on July 23, 2023.

+During the press conference for his acceptance into the Baseball Hall Of Fame, McGriff highlighted going to the Dominican Republic to play winter baseball just before and after his Major League debut with the Blue Jays in 1986.
+“It was the best thing I ever did because I got a chance to get extra at-bats.
+In that winter ball, they take things very seriously.
+And you were facing José Rijo, Mario Soto, great pitchers," he said.
+He went on to encourage players who are starting their careers to play there.

+Personal life

+McGriff married Veronica in 1988.
+The couple raised two children.
+McGriff lived in a custom-built home in Tampa from the mid-1990s to 2019, when it was sold.

+McGriff's father Earl died of cancer in November 1999.
+His mother died in 2017.

 McGriff appeared in commercials for Tom Emanski's Baseball Fundamentals training videos in 1991.
 The commercials ran for over a decade on ESPN, making them the longest running sports infomercial on television.